 When you graduate from C|M|LAW you can:

-- Use the library's collection of print and other materials, including litigation how-to videos .
+- Use the library's collection of print and other materials.
+Reference help available during research service hours .

 - Use the law databases in the library, including LexisNexis Academic (It has Shepards, annotated statutes, regulations and cases for all fifty states and federal, as well as law review articles.
 It contains American Jurisprudence, but otherwise has very few encyclopedias or practice books.)
 Casemaker , Hein Online and more.